The Positions: Songwriting

 Le'aupepe is the sole lyricist on The Positions.
 Across two or three years, he wrote 40 songs.
 While living and writing in Nashville, Tennessee, Le'aupepe took imaginal inspiration from the sweeping, grandiose landscapes around him.
 The album's narrative is centred around the health of his ex-wife and their collapsing relationship—he has retrospectively labelled it "the cancer album".
 The album's storytelling is nonlinear: Le'aupepe shuffled the track listing to have "The Overpass" as the closing track, ending with a sense of hope and "against-the-odds valiance", while the album's true lyrical end point is in the middle.
 He also aimed to write in a conversational, fluid style, inspired by Paul Kelly and Mark Knopfler.
 The Positions is named in reference to Leonard Cohen's 1984 album Various Positions.
 Le'aupepe liked how the title represented "‘the positions’ of [his] grief and yearning and fear and desire."

-As one of David Le'aupepe's core musical inspirations, "The Diving Bell" recalls the sound of Bruce Springsteen's "I'm on Fire".

 The sound of The Positions was heavily inspired by U2's The Joshua Tree, an album which Le'aupepe described as his "beacon light".'
 Journalist Mark Mordue found its lyricism owing to Bruce Springsteen's Born to Run.
 Reviewing for Happy, music writer Nick Stillman likened "The Diving Bell" and "Magnolia" to power anthems from the 1980s, while other comparisons were made to the work of 2007 indie bands including Arcade Fire and Kings of Leon.
 Music critics have described The Positions as a pop album, but one that "exist[s] on the very outer limits of pop," according to Joseph Earp of Renowned for Sound.
 Stillman agrees that it contains catchy hooks and melodies and a meticulous production, but its lyrical depth pushes the album beyond pop sensibilities.
 Other genre descriptors have included pop rock and modern rock.